intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

    will always contain certain information, much as an business letter does.
 This information will include the following:

-####  Envelope Information
+####  Contact Information

-   The following fields detail properties of the liaison statement.
+The following fields detail the contact information of the liaison statement.

-#####  From:

-   The statement will indicate from what body it originates; for example, it may be from, an IETF WG or Area, an ITU-T Study Group, Working Party, or Question, etc.  In this document, this body is the "sender".
+From: The statement will indicate from what body it originates; for example, it may be from, an IETF WG or Area, an ITU-T Study Group, Working Party, or Question, etc.  In this document, this body is the "sender".
+This field may include more than one group, e.g. multipe IETF working groups, but usually all group are from the same organisation.

-##### To:
+From-Contact: One or more electronic mail addresses belong to the "From" body to which any response should be sent.
+This includes the addresses associated with the "From" group(s), e.g. in the IETF these are the working group chair, working mailing list, and Area Director(s), and contacts that are required for the management of the liaison, like the liaison manager if existant and/or an IAB liaison contact in case of statements sent by the IETF or the staff person from the external organisation that has sent the incoming liaison by mail, as well as any additional technical experts that should be informed.
+   This is often also called the "Response Contact".

-   The statement will indicate to which body it is.
+To: The statement will indicate to which body it is.
 In this document, this body is the "addressee".

-##### Title:

-   The statement will contain a short (usually single line) statement of its context and content.

-##### Response Contact:

-   The sender will indicate the electronic mail address to which any response should be sent.

-##### Technical Contact:

-   The sender will indicate one or more electronic mail addresses (persons or lists) that may be contacted for clarification of the liaison statement.
+This field may include multiple bodies or groups within one body.

+To-Contact: One or more electronic mail addresses from the receiving body to which this statement should be sent.
+Similar as the "From-Contact" this includes addresses associated with the "To" field, contacts that are required for liaison management, as well as any additional experts.

-##### Purpose:
+#### Purpose:

    A liaison statement generally has one of three purposes and will clearly state its purpose using one of the following labels: